differentiate-catalysis/catalyst-bubble-detection/README.md

 `gen_targets` uses multiprocessing for accelerated runs.
 The number of threads utilized can be specified using the `jobs` configuration option.

-Images can also be patched using the `patch_size` command line argument during this step.
+Images can also be patched using the `patch_size` configuration option during this step.
 This is very useful for large images that may not easily fit in available RAM or GPU VRAM.
+Not including a patch size, or setting the patch_size to -1, will not split the image into patches.

 `gen_targets` will often prompt the user, for instance if previous generated data will be overwritten.
 This can be bypassed with the `--no-prompt` command line argument or setting the `prompt` configuration option to `False`.